-NOTE: See Table 7 for maximum allowed exhaust pipe length without insulation in unconditioned space during winter design temperature is below 32° F (0° C).
-If required, exhaust piping should be insulated with 1/2" (13 mm), Armaflex or equivalent.
-In extremely cold climate areas with temperature below 20° F (6.7° C) it is recommended that, 3/4" (19 mm) Armaflex or equivalent be used.
-Insulation on outside runs of exhaust pipe may be painted or wrapped to protect insulation from deterioration in accordance with the insulation manufacturers recommendation.
+NOTE: See Table 6 for maximum allowed exhaust pipe length without insulation in unconditioned space during winter design temperatures below 32°F (0°C).
+If required exhaust pipe should be insulated with 1/2" (13 mm) Armaflex or equivalent.
+In extreme cold climate areas, 3/4" (19 mm) Armaflex or equivalent may be necessary.
+Insulation on outside runs of exhaust pipe must be painted or wrapped to protect insulation from deterioration.
 Exhaust pipe insulation may not be necessary in some specific applications.